-And yet, losing requires more mastery than success, as it is painful and at least as dangerous as winning**.
-Both are times to pay the price without paying too much.
+And yet, losing is an inevitable fact of life.
+Moreover, it requires more mastery than success, it is painful and it is at least as dangerous as winning**.
+Both wining and losing are things to pay a price for, without paying too much.

-This sounds like platitude - most proven wisdom does - but paradoxically, it is deep truth, surprising for some: a bad loser is not of the winners.
+This sounds like platitude - most proven wisdom does - but paradoxically, it is deep truth, surprising for many: a bad loser is not of the winners.
 So, you better learn to lose properly as a part of learning to win.
-It is useful to know in advance what to do when you lose.
+For this, it is useful to know in advance what to do when and while you lose.
+And afterwards.

-The simple thing to keep in mind is that you do not need to perish each time you fail something.
+The simple life-saving truth to keep in mind is that you do not need to perish each time you fail something.
 A fall is not the end of the world.
-The wheel will keep turning, there will be ups and downs, as long as you live.
+It is only the end of something and there is always something else coming after it.
+The wheel will keep turning, there will be many ups and downs, as long as you live.
 In fact, loosing some and wining some is the sign that you are still alive.

-You may even take advantage from the occasions of loss; losing with grace and courage will not only ease the hurt or help you diminish de loss, but also build up your credibility and the respect of other people - that in turn is the substance of future success.
+You may even learn to take advantage from the occasions of failing; losing with grace and courage will not only ease the hurt or help you diminish de damage, but also - as a surprising collateral gain - build up your credibility and the respect from other people.
+That in turn is the substance of self-respect and future success.

-Defeat, not victory is when real quality shows.
-If you are strong while you lose, "If you can meet with Triumph and Disaster and treat those two impostors just the same" , people will grow confident that there is someone inside you, a person, one capable to win later.
+Defeat, not victory is when solid quality shows.
+If you are strong and able to take a distance while you lose, "If you can meet with Triumph and Disaster and treat those two impostors just the same" , people will grow confident that there is someone inside you, a person, one capable to win later.

-The strong and the skilled will acknowledge, stop the part of harm that depends on them and start immediately what is needed to repair or do better, at least, not to do worse.
+The strong and clever and the skilled will acknowledge promptly, stop the part of harm that depends on them and start immediately what is needed to repair or do better, at least not to do worse.
 Say “yes, I was wrong” or “yes, you are stronger”, “I am sorry, please excuse me!”
 Even foes respect this.

-Prevent the flood, just say “Stop!, swiftly.
+Prevent the flood, just say “Stop!", swiftly.
 "This does not work."
-"This dream was mistaken.
+"This dream was delusion.
 Let us do better.”
-Or, don't say anything, just leave the place, now.
+Or, in real danger, don't say anything, just leave the place carefully, now.
 If needed, run!
+Do not collapse!
 Try another life; when you cannot change things out of your power, you can always change yourself.

-Draw a dignified line, offer a respectful rite of passage for what was, and for the persons involved, start a new chapter.
+Draw then a dignified line, offer a respectful rite of passage from what was, conspicuous for the persons involved, start a new chapter.

-Skill in a time of loss means acknowledging, not giving up; it combines courage, humility and patience but also untiring resilience in following your deeper or higher course; like the water of Tao, temporarily evaporated into clouds, or frozen or muddied, which will lie dormant as long as needed, without sterile struggle, but which will flow at the first occasion when the way is open, it’s natural course to where it belongs .
+Skill in a time of loss means acknowledging painful truth, facing it, not giving up; it combines courage, humility and patience but also some superior understanding: untiring resilience in following your deeper or higher course; like the water of Tao, temporarily evaporated into clouds, or frozen or muddied, which will hover or lie dormant as long as needed, without sterile struggle, but which will flow without fail, at the first occasion when the way is open, it’s natural course to where it belongs .

-* Do not misunderstand me; allowing yourself to lose, even in small things, forming a victim habit, is the way towards becoming a loser.
-To be someone rather than a weak nobody it is best practice not to let pass the many losses to which we are invited by our own fault or inattention or by so many circumstances.
-If the matter is reasonable, make a habit to come back and insist - within the limits of good taste - until you get what you want.
-This habit is formative of resilience and precious in time.
+* Do not misunderstand me; indulging to lose, particularly in small things, forming a victim habit, is the way towards becoming a typical loser.
+To be someone rather than a weak nobody, it is best practice not to let pass the many losses to which we are invited by our own fault or inattention or by so many circumstances.
+Particularly the minor ones.
+If the matter is reasonable, make a habit to repost, to come back and insist - within the limits of good taste - until you get what you want.
+This habit is formative of resilience and precious in time, to win.